 A BRIEF HISTORY OF SOLAR, NET METERING AND COMMON MYTHS OF SOLAR INSTALLATION

 The first installment of this series talked about the benefits of solar, and solar from an investment point of view.
-This month, let’s investigate how we got here, learn a little about how your system will connect to the grid, and debunk some myths regarding solar energy.
+This month, let’s investigate how we got here, learn a little about how your system will connect to the grid, net metering, and debunk some myths regarding solar energy.

 The sun was always the bringer of light and heat to people.
 Over time we developed tools and culture, and we used the sun as well: from the first magnifying glass designed to concentrate rays for lighting fires, to utilizing the sun in construction design so that it faced our living spaces to concentrate heat for comfort.